-In partnership with the Alaska Department of Public Safety, and the Association for Village Council Presidents (AVCP) Village Public Safety Officer (VPSO) Program, Yuut Elitnaurviat offers and coordinates various Public Safety trainings.
+In partnership with the Alaska Department of Public Safety, Alaska Police Standards Council, and the Association for Village Council Presidents, Yuut Elitnaurviat offers and coordinates various Public Safety training programs.

 Basic VPO/TPO Academy*

-The Basic Village Police Officer (VPO)/ Tribal Police Officer (TPO) Academy is held one a year around the end of May, and lasts for two weeks.
+The Basic Village Police Officer (VPO)/ Tribal Police Officer (TPO) Academy is held once a year around the end of May, and lasts for three weeks.
 Basic Academy participants take training in: Basic First Aid/CPR, Report writing, Defensive Tactics, Ethics, Domestic Violence, Crime Scene Investigation (CSI), Drug and Alcohol Procedures, as well as many other aspects of being a rural Police Officer in Alaska.

 Advanced VPO/TPO Academy*

-The Advanced Village Police Officer (VPO)/ Tribal Police Officer (TPO) Academy is held when funding is available.
+The Advanced Village Police Officer (VPO)/ Tribal Police Officer (TPO) Academy is held when funding is available, and lasts for three weeks.
 Participants take classes which build on those learned in the Basic VPO/TPO Academy and include topics like: Crime Scene Investigation (CSI), Search Warrants, and Defensive Tactics.

 Regional VPSO Training

 For Village Public Safety Officers (VPSOs) employed by AVCP there is a regional training held for a week during October.
 The training covers: Probation and Parole, Critical Incident Stress Debriefing, Juvenile Procedures, and other subjects also covered in the VPO/TPO academies.
 Anyone interested in becoming a VPSO, can contact AVCP at: (907) 543-7391 or (907) 543-7392.

 Requirements for Program Applicants

 - Must be a minimum of nineteen (19) years old.